MickPunungwe3000/mickpunungwe3000.github.io/_posts/2024-07-12-clean-code-intro.md

 If you're aiming to level up from “just another developer” to someone who builds serious, production-grade systems, this is where it starts.
 It goes without saying that I am heavily inspired by Robert Martin (Uncle Bob)

-**Clean code isn’t a luxury.
-It’s a survival skill.**

-You might think clean code is just about formatting or naming things nicely.
+Clean code isn't just about formatting or naming things nicely.
 It’s way deeper than that.
-It’s about writing code that’s **easy to read**, **easy to change**, and **hard to break** — even under pressure.
+It’s about writing code that’s **easy to read**, **easy to change**, and **hard to break** especially even under pressure.

 I’ve debugged enough 2AM production bugs to know: messy code costs time, money, and sleep.
-Clean code pays off **when shit hits the fan**.
+Clean code pays off **when SHTF**.

 ---

-### 🧠 Why You Should Care

-- Your code **becomes self-documenting** — less need for scattered comments.
-- Debugging, refactoring, and extending features is way faster.
-- Your teammates (and future you) won’t curse your name.
-- It builds **trust** — in your pull requests, in your judgment, in your leadership.

-> “Code is read more than it is written.” – Robert C. Martin

-If that quote doesn’t hit you now, it will the day you open a 6-month-old repo and can’t tell what your own method does.

----

 ### 🔑 Core Clean Code Habits

 Here’s the real juice.
-These aren’t academic — they’re forged from projects that had to work in production, under real deadlines.
+Il try not to be academic but rather draw from projects that had to work in production, under real deadlines.

 - **Use meaningful names**
   Don’t be clever.
 Be clear.